 We are soliciting the proxies accompanying this proxy statement, and we will bear the cost of soliciting those proxies.
 We have retained Georgeson Inc. to aid in the solicitation of proxies.
+For these services, we will pay Georgeson a fee of \$15,000 and reimburse it for out-of-pocket disbursements and expenses.
+Our officers and employees may solicit specified on page 2 of this proxy statement not less than 90 days nor more than 120 days prior to the anniversary date of the 2015 Annual Meeting of Stockholders, or no later than February 20, 2016 and no earlier than January 21, 2016.
+These requirements are separate from and in addition to the SEC's requirements that a stockholder must meet in order to have a stockholder proposal included in our proxy statement.
+This advance notice requirement does not preclude discussion by any stockholder of any business properly brought before the Annual Meeting in accordance with these procedures.

-For these services, we will pay Georgeson a fee of \$14,000 and reimburse it for out-of-pocket disbursements and expenses.
-Our officers and employees may solicit proxies personally, by telephone or other telecommunications with some stockholders if proxies are not received promptly.
-We will, upon request, reimburse banks, brokers and others for their reasonable expenses in forwarding proxies and proxy materials to beneficial owners of our stock.
+proxies personally and by telephone or other telecommunications with some stockholders if proxies are not received promptly.
+We will, upon request, reimburse banks, brokers, and others for their reasonable expenses in forwarding proxies and proxy materials to beneficial owners of our stock.

-Stockholder Proposals for the 2014 Annual Meeting
+Stockholder Proposals for the 2016 Annual Meeting

-Stockholders interested in submitting a proposal for inclusion in the proxy materials for the Annual Meeting of Stockholders in 2014 may do so by following the procedures prescribed in SEC Rule 14a-8.
-To be eligible for inclusion, stockholder proposals must be received by our Vice President and Corporate Secretary at 3000 N. Sam Houston Parkway East, Administration Building, Houston, TX 77032, no later than December 3, 2013.
-The 2014 Annual Meeting will be held on May 21, 2014.
+Stockholders interested in submitting a proposal for inclusion in the proxy materials for the Annual Meeting of Stockholders in 2016 may do so by following the procedures prescribed in SEC Rule 14a-8.
+To be eligible for inclusion, stockholder proposals must be received by our Vice President and Corporate Secretary at 3000 N. Sam Houston Parkway East, Administration Building, Houston, TX 77032, no later than December 9, 2015.
+The 2016 Annual Meeting will be held on May 18, 2016.